 New Caledonia has a low incidence of serious crime.
 Petty crime does occur.
-You should be aware of your personal belongings at all times and not leave your bags or valuables unattended or unsecured.
+Be aware of your personal belongings at all times and not leave your bags or valuables unattended or unsecured.
 There is an increasing incidence of car theft and vehicle break-ins.

 Money and valuables

 Industrial relations disputes have the potential to create localised tensions and disruptions to transport and the supply of essential services.
-You should monitor developments and plan accordingly.
+Monitor developments and plan accordingly.

-New Caledonia’s road toll is very high.
+New Caledonia's per capita road toll is more than four times higher than in Australia.
 Drivers may be unlicensed or intoxicated and vehicles may be neither roadworthy nor insured.

 If you intend to hire a car, motorcycle, Jet Ski or any other motorised water sport equipment, talk to your travel insurer first to check if your planned activities will be covered.

 France has passed laws allowing same-sex marriages, which also applies in New Caledonia.
-Same sex couples should be aware that other than the capital, Noumea, New Caledonia is a conservative society.
-See our LGBTI travellers page.
+Same sex couples should be aware that other than in the capital, Noumea, New Caledonia is a conservative society.
+See our

 You are required to carry identification at all times.